The Victorian Falls Prevention Alliance

 “In the last 18 months of his life, my father had a few falls.
 Unfortunately, the third broke his hip, and he died a month later,” he says.
 “Looking back, these experiences really helped me understand and appreciate the risk of elderly people having a fall, wherever they might be.”

-Since retiring 10 years ago, Mr Peterson says he has volunteered in aged care and other organisations focussed on the elderly, where the issue of falls is “never far away”.
+Since retiring, Mr Peterson says he has volunteered in aged care and other organisations focussed on the elderly, where the issue of falls is “never far away”.